-As of May 31, 2004, Mr. James Kim and members of his family beneficially owned approximately 42.1% of our outstanding common stock.
-Mr. James Kim's family, acting together, substantially control all matters submitted for approval by our stockholders.
+As of December 31, 2003, Mr. James Kim and members of his family beneficially owned approximately 41.9% of our outstanding common stock.
+Mr. James Kim's family, acting together, will substantially control all matters submitted for approval by our stockholders.
 These matters could include:

-- the election of all of the members of our board of directors; - · proxy contests; - mergers and acquisitions involving our company; - · tender offers; and - · open market purchase programs or other purchases of our common stock.
+- the election of all of the members of our board of directors;

+- · proxy contests;

+- mergers involving our company;

+- · tender offers; and

+- open market purchase programs or other purchases of our common stock.